-When comparing authorized licenses per the City Charter, to the actual licenses posted by the Bureau of Treasury, for the period under audit, the following inadequacies were discovered.
+As stated in the previous licensing audit, issued on April 4, 2011, when comparing authorized licenses per the City Charter, to the actual licenses posted by the Bureau of Treasury, the following inadequacies were discovered.
 Out of forty-six license applications offered, two did not have an application available on the City web site, resulting in 4% of all license applications that are considered missing and still in need of being recreated and posted to the City's web site.

-When comparing the regulated license fees to the actual license fees listed on the individual license applications, the following inadequacies were discovered: three applications (or 7%) did not indicate any licensing fee amounts and three applications (or 7%) stated incorrect licensing fee amounts that will need to be corrected.
-As a result of the most recent application updates, processed by the previous Deputy Commissioner, the licensing department now averages a 13% error ratio regarding the accuracy of posted license application fees.
+In the previous audit, issued on April 4, 2011, when comparing the regulated license fees to the actual license fees listed on the individual license applications, the following inadequacies were discovered: three applications (or 7%) did not indicate any licensing fee amounts and three applications (or 7%) stated incorrect licensing fee amounts that will need to be corrected.
+As a result of the most recent application updates, the licensing department now averages a 13% error ratio regarding the accuracy of posted license application fees.